GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

 ## Configuration File Format

-The configuration file (.ini) replaces the need of manually passing each argument to the function.
-It contains a list of processing information with the following format:
+The configuration file (.ini) replaces the need of manually passing the arguments to the main function.
+The file has the following standard format:

 ```
 [config]